 More Than Just a VPN

-Psiphon is a tool that can be used to bypass restrictions on Internet usage, allowing its users free and open access to online content.
+Psiphon is a tool that can bypass restrictions on Internet usage, allowing its users free and open access to online content.
 The software utilizes VPN, SSH, and HTTP Proxy technology to deliver Internet content to a user even if that user’s country or organization blocks the content.
-If one method of connection is unavailable, it will attempt another until it is able to deliver the requested content.
+If one method of connection is unavailable, it will attempt another until it can deliver the requested content.

 What is Psiphon?

 This software is free and open-source.
 It is available on Android and Windows.

 Of course, Psiphon also has a paid subscription that seems priced differently according to the country.
 The paid version may generally be more expensive compared to other VPN solutions.
 Still, it does offer a 30-day trial for users to try out the paid features before handing any money over.

 Unfortunately, if you plan to stay as a free user on the Android app, you may have to deal with a small number of advertisements, which can be annoying to some people.

 Speed and Usage

 The Android app allows you to choose from around 20 server locations.
 However, the catch is that it has a slow connection speed, capping free users at 2 MB/s.
 The “maximum speed” on a subscription plan offers only 5 MB/s, which seems very low, considering you have to pay monthly.